adhib-haassan/XAI-Driven-Credit-Score-Predictor/README.md

 ## Abstract

 This project implements an **Explainable AI (XAI)-driven credit score prediction system** that leverages machine learning algorithms to assess company creditworthiness.
 The system predicts credit scores ranging from 300 to 900 and categorizes companies into risk levels (High, Medium, or Low Risk).
 A key innovation of this system is the integration of SHAP (SHapley Additive exPlanations) values, providing transparent and interpretable explanations for each prediction, making it suitable for regulatory compliance and stakeholder trust.

+**Key Workflow**: The system processes financial documents in PDF format (GST filings, financial statements, etc.) uploaded by users.
+Advanced text extraction algorithms automatically parse and extract financial metrics from these documents, which are then used to generate credit score predictions.
+PDFs are stored in the `src/uploads/` folder for processing.

 ### Key Capabilities